Sentencing Commonwealth offenders

 [16-000] Summary of relevant considerations

-See also Sentencing of Federal Offenders in Australia — A Guide for Practitioners, Commonwealth Director of Public Prosecutions, 6th edn, April 2023.
+See also Sentencing of federal offenders in Australia: a guide for practitioners, Commonwealth Director of Public Prosecutions, 7th edn, July 2024.

 All references to provisions in this chapter are to the Crimes Act 1914 (Cth) unless otherwise stated.